Layr-Labs/eigenlayer-contracts/docs/AVS-Guide.md

 ![Slashing](./images/slashing.png)

-## Guide To Provided AVS Contracts:
+## Quick Start Guide to Build AVS Contracts:
 The EigenLayer team has built a set of reusable and extensible contracts for use in AVSs built on top of EigenLayer.
 These are contained in the general-purpose [/middleware/ folder](https://github.com/Layr-Labs/eigenlayer-contracts/tree/master/src/contracts/AVS), which contains code that can be extended, used directly, or consulted as a reference in building AVS on top of EigenLayer.
 There are several basic contracts that all AVS-specific contracts can be built on:
 - The *VoteWeigherBase contract* tracks an operator’s “weight” in a given quorum, across all strategies that are associated with that quorum.
 This contract also manages which strategies are in each quorum - this includes both removing and adding functionalities as well as changing strategy weights.
-- The *RegistryBase contract* is a basic registry contract that can be used to track operators opted into running a AVS.
+- The *RegistryBase contract* is a basic registry contract that can be used to track operators opted into running an AVS.
 Importantly, this base registry contract assumes a maximum of two quorums, where each quorum represents an aggregation of a certain type of stake.
 AVSs may want to weigh their rewards based on the type of stake delegated to their operators and weigh each quorum differently.

 It’s expected that many AVSs will require a quorum of registered operators to sign on commitments.
 A quorum is a group of stakers who opt into a service while satisfying a particular trait.
 Examples of a trait could be stETH stakers or native stakers.
 To this end, the EigenLabs team have developed a set of contracts designed to optimize the cost of checking signatures through the use of a BLS aggregate signature scheme:
 - The BLSPublicKeyCompendium simply allows each Ethereum address to register a unique BLS public key; a single BLSPublicKeyCompendium contract can be shared amongst all AVSs using BLS signatures.